 Cavus Foot (High Arch) Treatment in Michigan: Orthotics, Bracing, and Surgical Correction

 Michigan patients with cavus foot — high arch deformity producing lateral foot overload, ankle instability, peroneal tendon stress, and metatarsalgia — benefit from evaluation that identifies both the structural deformity and its neurological cause when one is present.
 Charcot-Marie-Tooth disease and other hereditary peripheral neuropathies are a significant cause of progressive cavus foot deformity, and recognizing the neurological basis of a patient’s cavus foot affects both the treatment approach and the family screening implications.
 At Balance Foot & Ankle, cavus foot evaluation includes Coleman block testing to distinguish forefoot-driven from hindfoot-driven deformity — a distinction that guides surgical planning when operative correction is indicated.
 Conservative treatment with custom orthotics and bracing is the foundation of cavus foot management; surgical correction with calcaneal osteotomy, metatarsal osteotomy, and plantar fascia release is appropriate for patients with rigid deformity and pain or functional limitation not addressed by conservative care.
-Michigan cavus foot patients can call Balance Foot & Ankle at (810) 206-1402 to schedule a comprehensive evaluation at our Howell or Bloomfield Hills office.
+Michigan cavus foot patients can call Balance Foot & Ankle at (810) 206-1402 to schedule a hands-on exam plus imaging when needed at our Howell or Bloomfield Hills office.

 Related Treatment Guides